BCM-Neurosurgery/video-sync-nbu/docs/nbu/installation.md

-# Installation
+# Installation (NBU)

-Set up the video-sync toolkit locally so you can run the CLI pipelines and view the docs.
+Set up the video-sync toolkit for the NBU A/V sync CLI (Jamail/Lounge/Sleep) and preview the docs locally.

 ## Prerequisites